adamggibbs/slide-puzzle-solver/README.md

 #### Output Files for Non-Pruning Solutions
     - Output for non-pruning solutions include sequential, parallel, and parallel tree solutions
+    - Note: future outputs will contain results for pruned tree solution
     - 3x3Output files include shuffles of 100 and 1000
     - 4x4Output files include shuffles of 30 and 40